Payscape/Payscape-Gateway-PHP-Developers-Suite/readme.md

 ## Requirements
 * PHP 5.2.8 or greater

-* Database server in one of these flavors
-** mySQL 4.2 or greater, PostgreSQL, Microsoft SQL Server or SQLite
+* Database server in one of these flavors *mySQL, PostgreSQL, Microsoft SQL Server or SQLite*
 * cURL

 ## Database
 Import schema/transactions.sql into your database